No survivors expected in Canada float plane crash

 TORONTO (Reuters) - The search for four missing passengers from a float plane that crashed in remote northeastern Canada is turning into a recovery mission for bodies, police said on Wednesday.

-The de Havilland DHC-2 Beaver plane operated by Air Saguenay was found on Tuesday crashed a mile offshore in Mistastin Lake in northern Labrador.
-The pilot has been confirmed dead along with two other people, police said.
+The de Havilland DHC-2 Beaver plane operated by Air Saguenay was found crashed a mile (1.6 km) offshore in Mistastin Lake in northern Labrador on Tuesday.
+The pilot has been confirmed dead along with two other people, the airline said.

-The plane carried seven people including four American tourists and three Canadians who were the pilot and two fishing guides.
+The plane carried seven people, including four American tourists and three Canadians who were the pilot and two fishing guides.

 The remaining four were expected to be found in the submerged wreckage of the plane, said Jean Tremblay, president of Air Saguenay, a small regional charter airline based in Quebec.